top of page

 Perhaps clowns’ powerful influence on society is most clearly seen in the field of social clowning.
 Hospital clowning, for example, has been an expanding global phenomenon since the 1980s, ever more widely recognized within the medical profession as having genuine clinical benefits.
 Likewise, groups such as Clowns Without Borders bring the spirit of laughter and play to areas of the world affected by conflict and disaster, including recent visits to refugee camps in Greece and Calais.
 My own research looks at social clowning in Colombia, where clowns have for years been involved in peace and reconciliation efforts.
 A powerful acknowledgment of the seriousness with which clown work is treated in Colombia, the UN has hired a clown artist, Camilo Rodriguez, as a special adviser and has funded a clown show that aims to engage young people in the peace process.

 Perhaps the craze for scaring people using clown masks is an echo of the real function of certain clowns as justly feared purveyors of social justice.
-Yet, even if those responsible are conscious of such historical connections, they have missed one vital thing about clowning: it works by provoking delight and pleasure while exposing unacknowledged truths about human nature.
+Clowns have always been objects of fear and their job, to some extent, has always been to disturb our settled way of seeing thing.
+Yet, even if those responsible for the recent scary clown craze are conscious of such historical connections, they have missed one vital thing about clowning: it works by provoking delight and pleasure while exposing unacknowledged truths about human nature.
 Clowns bring the light of laughter to our darkest corners and dance a jig where others fear to tread.
-Hiding behind masks and scaring people with machetes has nothing to do with clowning and reveals nothing except the cowardice of the perpetrators.
-Most worryingly for those in the business, it devalues a cultural practice which is all about laughing at our own flawed nature.
-In today’s world, this is something we need more than ever.

 bottom of page